socrata/soda-java/README.md

 soda-java
 =========

 This is the Java API for the Socrata Open Data API (SODA).
-You can look at the devloper site (http://dev.socrata.com/) for a deeper discussion of the underlying protocol or the javadoc for better documentation for this library (http://socrata.github.io/soda-java/apidocs/) .
+You can look at the developer site (http://dev.socrata.com/) for a deeper discussion of the underlying protocol or the javadoc for better documentation for this library (http://socrata.github.io/soda-java/apidocs/) .

 The API is broken into several logical parts: